-We'll visit the herbarium to see some of the 3 million dried plant specimens from across the globe, and discuss the historical, modern, and future issues around these priceless collections.
+We'll visit the Herbarium to see some of the 3 million dried plant specimens from across the globe, and discuss the historical, modern, and future issues around these priceless collections.
 We will also get out into the garden and look at another important symbiosis - plants and pollinators.
-You can design a field experiment to help us understand this fascinating relationship.

 In the afternoon, we'll learn our next lab technique - microscopy, while we explore the microscopic world of pollen.
-It isn't just there to give us hayfever, but is essential to the survival of almost every flowering plant.
+It isn't just there to give us hay fever but is essential to the survival of almost every flowering plant.
 The architecture of these beautiful pollen grains is perfectly adapted to each plant's pollinator, so we'll investigate some of the mysteries of evolution and adaptation, as well as learning how pollen can help us delve into the deep past.